Jesus Christ is the Bread of life. This fact is indisputable as believers witness his demonstrative power in their daily lives.

 Jesus Christ – The light of God – was born to shine.
 He would shine; he would reign, and his dominion would last eternally!

 Jesus resurrected!
-He rose from the grave at the third day that his body was laid to rest.
+He rose from the grave on the third day that his body was laid to rest.

 The true meaning of Jesus’ declaration “I am the Bread of Life” fully manifested at the time of his resurrection and ascension to heaven.

-Everyone who believes in Jesus Christ have access to his gift of eternal life.
+Everyone who believes in Jesus Christ has access to his gift of eternal life.

 Christ the Bread of life did it all for people who believe and faithfully serve him.
 He gave them eternal life.

 Their portions will permanently remain with him in his kingdom.